A non-iterative formula for straightening fillings of Young diagrams: Introduction

 \section{Introduction}

-The irreducible representations of the symmetric group and polynomial irreducible representations of the general linear group may be constructed in terms of partitions, Young diagrams, fillings, and tableau.
-These constructions rely on variations of a straightening process, due to Alfred Young, that expresses a filling of a Young diagram as a sum of semistandard tableau subject to certain relations.
+The textbook constructions of the irreducible representations of the symmetric group and the polynomial irreducible representations of the general linear group rely on a process called straightening.
+This straightening process expresses a filling of a Young diagram as a sum of semistandard tableaux subject to certain relations.
+The aim of this paper is to provide a non-iterative formula for straightening a filling, as well as a combinatorial description of the coefficients that appear.

+As far as the author is aware, all previously discovered straightening algorithms (\cite{MR1035487}, \cite[\S 2.6]{MR1824028}, \cite[\S 3.1]{MR2667486}, \cite[\S 15.5]{MR1153249}) are inductive.
+Consequently, they give little combinatorial control over the coefficients that arise when straightening.
+For example, in \cite[Theorem 5.2]{MR1417711}, Gonciulea-Lakshmibai perform a technical analysis of an inductive straightening algorithm to show that a specific coefficient is nonzero when straightening a tableau with shape equal to a two column rectangular Young diagram.
+This is the key result that the authors employ to show that Schubert varieties in a miniscule flag variety degenerate to normal toric varieties.
+An immediate corollary of our non-iterative formula is a generalization of their theorem to fillings of arbitrary shape.